lipingtababa/account/README.md

 # Scenario
 The scenario is as follows:
-1. Qred’s developers are required to build new APIs consistently to achieve specific business objectives.
+1. Developers are required to build new APIs consistently to achieve specific business objectives.
 2. The technical competence to specify and support the building of these APIs is currently a scarce resource, which slows the company down.
 3. The mobile view shown in Appendix 1 is a frontend-view which lacks an API solution on the backend.
 4. The API definition and implementation can often occur too late in the SDLC which is something we would like to improve upon.